mirfmaster/loopback-next/docs/site/migration/models/operation-hooks.md

 operation hooks a process that is possible only after the model class is attached to the repository and accidental registration of the same operation hook multiple times becomes obvious.
-With an API which directly exposes the `observe` method of the model class, this would not have beeb possible.
+With an API which directly exposes the `observe` method of the model class, this would not have been possible.